Paul-Georges Ntep: Boavista

+Ho Chi Minh City

+On 26 September 2023, Ntep signed for V.League 1 club Ho Chi Minh City on a free transfer.

+He played his tenth and last game with the Vietnamese side in March 2024.

+Retirement

+In December 2024, he announced his retirement from football at 32 years old, after having been a free agent for nine months.

 International career

 France

 Though Ntep was born in Cameroon, he is a French youth international having starred for the under-18 team in 2010.
 Three years later, he received the call from France U21 to compete in the Toulon Tournament.

 He is eligible to play for either Cameroon or France at senior level.
 On 24 May 2015, Ntep received a call-up to France's senior squad by coach Didier Deschamps to play in friendlies against Belgium and Albania.
 He made his debut on 7 June 2015 in a 4–3 defeat to Belgium.

 Cameroon

 In August 2018 Ntep switched his allegiance to Cameroon and was nominated for the match against Comoros in the 2019 Africa Cup of Nations qualification Group B.

+Style of play

+At the age of 18, Ntep was known for his quick pace and technical skill as a striker.

+Personal life

+Ntep is the cousin of the rugby player Charles-Edouard Ekwah Elimby and the footballers Pierre Ekwah, Ludéric, Romaric and Emeric Etonde.